Advantage organization determinations, appeals, grievances for

 You must make your appeal request within 60 calendar days from the date on the written notice that we sent to tell you our answer to your request for a coverage decision.
 If you miss the deadline and have a good reason for missing it, we may give you more time to make your appeal.
 Include that reason in your written request.

-Step 1: You contact our plan and make your appeal
+Step 1: You contact our health plan and make your appeal

 - Submit your request for a standard appeal in writing by fax, mail, or online through the Kaiser Permanente member website (see below for contact information).